devqa07/APIAutomationFramework/README.md

-Rest-API Automation framework:
+**Rest-API Automation Framework:**

 Install Maven and Import as Maven project in IntelliJ or Eclipse

-Framework Structure:

-base:

-db:

-pojo:

-requestBuilder:

-responseParser

-utils:

-resources:
+**Framework Structure:**

+**base**:It consists of all the reusable methods which common and reusable throughout the framework

+**db**:It consists of db queries and setting and getting the data from the pojo class

+**pojo**:It consists of db attributes/columns which needs to be validated in db wrt to the response

+**requestBuilder**:It consists of the requestBuilder(RequestBody) methods

+**responseParser**:It consists of the response validation methods

+**utils**: It consists of all the utilities which are common and reusable throughout the framework

+**resources**:

-config.properties - all service urls , db connections and usernames
+**config.properties** - It contains all the service urls/endpoints , db connections and usernames

-testData:This consists of all the .csv files test data
+**testData**:It consists of all the testData(.csv) files

-test: All Success and Error test cases
+**test**: All Success and Error test cases

+**testng.xml**: It contains all the tests/packages to be run in the suite

+**Note**:

+Java version 11 is used for implementing this framework

+Java Faker library is used to Generate fake test data for testing

+TestNG is framework is used for test Assertions

+Lombok library has been used to generate Getter and Setters automatically

+Maven is used as build tool for this framework

 How to run test cases:

+*Right click on testng.xml to execute the complete suite

-Eclipse/IntelliJ -Right click to any test class
+*Eclipse/IntelliJ -Right click to any test class and run

-CMD Line :
+**Running from CMD Line :**

-mvn clean test -Denvironment=${environment} -DsuiteXmlFile=${suiteXmlFile}
--Dtestng.dtd.http=true -DdbPwd=${dbPwd}
+1.Navigate to framework/project path and use the below command

-Example: mvn clean test -Denvironment=qa -DsuiteXmlFile=testNG.xml -Dtestng.dtd.http=true -DdbPwd=qa-db-pwd
+2.mvn clean test

-Reports Generation(REST-API-AutomationReport.html)
+**test-output:**

+Execution Reports(open REST-API-AutomationReport.html in a browser to see the detailed report)